AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 The difference between a debug probe and a emulator is a little tricky.
 To explain this, we first need to know why loaders are sometimes called **FTDI chips**.
 FTDI is a chip company widely known for their USB-JTAG chips (FT2232 series) and their name is tightly binded to USB-JTAG chips.

 Recall from the previous part on JTAG, we know JTAG can load programs into memory.
 This is because we know that JTAG can set value for all registers in the system and that includes `memory address register (MAR)` and `memory data register (MDR)`.
-That's said, JTAG can set any value to any memory address with the right input, and that "any value" in memory can be our code.
+That's said, JTAG can access any memory address with the correct input combination.
+Then set any value to this memory address.
+Our code can also be written into the memory in this way.

- If we only want to load the program to the MCU (or, a loader), a JTAG chip (FTDI chip) and some software drivers on PC is all we need.
+ If we only want to load the program to the MCU, a JTAG chip (FTDI chip) and some software drivers on PC is all we need.
 However, when we look at a loader, it sometimes has more ICs than only a FTDI (JTAG) chip.
 What are these then?

 <img src="./resource/tms320-xds100-v3.jpg" alt="Source: https://olimex.wordpress.com/2012/04/26/tms320-xds100-v3-prototypes-are-ready/" height="200"/><br>